“Am I the Problem?” 7 Signs Of A Toxic Person

 6. Boundary Violations

-It is disrespectful to others’ personal autonomy to cross your own bounds or enforce others’ harshly without their permission.
+It disrespects others’ autonomy to cross your bounds or enforce others’ harshly without their permission.

 Boundary violations, whether they involve entering someone else’s personal space or disobeying their emotional limits, cause tension and mistrust in interpersonal relationships.
-In order to promote healthy relationships and mutual respect, limits must be respected.
+Limits must be respected to promote healthy relationships and mutual respect.

 7. Gaslighting

-Gaslighting is characterised by the manipulation of another person’s reality in order to threaten their self-esteem and sanity.
-You could misrepresent or reject the facts, leading people to question their own perceptions or experiences.
+Gaslighting is characterised by the manipulation of another person’s reality to threaten their self-esteem and sanity.
+You could misrepresent or reject the facts, leading people to question their perceptions or experiences.

-This destructive behaviour damages relationships by weakening trust and encouraging dependency, which can be difficult to overcome.
+This destructive behaviour damages relationships by weakening trust and encouraging dependency, which can be challenging to overcome.

 8. Lack of Accountability

-Refusing to accept responsible for your deeds is a sign of lack of accountability.
-You can place the blame elsewhere or outright deny any wrongdoing, rather than taking responsibility for your actions and facing consequences.
+Refusing to accept responsibility for your deeds shows a lack of accountability.
+You can place the blame elsewhere or outright deny wrongdoing rather than taking responsibility for your actions and facing the consequences.

 This conduct betrays a disregard for honesty and personal development, which destroys trust and increases resentment.